eurocontrol-asu/open_alaqs/scripts/austal_from_csv/README.md

 Boolean keys accept (case-insensitive): `True`, `1`, `yes` for true; anything else is treated as false.

+### Receptors (not supported by this script)

+The QGIS plugin (v5.1.1+) supports receptor points and writes per-receptor `<substance>-tmpa.dmna` files when AUSTAL is run with both receptors and NOTALUFT. **The standalone script does not currently expose this feature** and runs AUSTAL with grid-only output.
+As a result, the `Plot Time Series` and `Compliance Report` views in the plugin will not have data to read for runs produced by this script.
+Receptor support in the standalone script is planned for a future release.
+If you need per-receptor results for an external emissions CSV, drive the run from the QGIS plugin (the **Generate AUSTAL Input Files from CSV** input mode also exposes a Receptors CSV picker).

 ---

 ## Input CSV Formats